nicjohnson145/npyscreen/docs/source/widgets-text.rst

 Widgets: Displaying Text
 ************************

-Textbox, TitleText
+Textfild, TitleText
    A single line of text, although of arbitrary length - the basic entry widget.
+N.B. some versions of the documentation incorrection refer to a 'textbox' widget.

 FixedText, TitleFixedText
    A single line of text, but with the editing functions of Textbox removed.